CyEMI/slsf_randgen/Readme.md

 ## Randomly Generated Seed Models

 We use the open source *SLforge* tool to generate valid Simulink models.
-Although we initially forked from the project, our current version are independant of SLforge and its predecessor CyFuzz
+Although we initially forked from the project, our current version is independant of SLforge and its predecessor CyFuzz

 ### SLforge: Automatically Finding Bugs in a Commercial Cyber-Physical Systems Development Tool